Welcome to IFS 2021!

 Class begins!
 Your course will meet virtually every day this week.
 Professors will lead you in lectures, discussions, group work, projects, and activities.
 Be fully available and prepared for your exciting intensive course experience.

-Students will stop by Check In between the hours of 10:00 am and 3:00 pm.
-IFS Kickoff on Sunday evening is a great time to meet and greet fellow students after your family has left campus.
+It is your first evening on campus!
+IFS Welcome Festival is a great time to meet and greet fellow students after your family has left campus.
 Music, games, and snacks are part of this traditional welcoming event.
 There will be activities to help you mingle and get to know other IFS students.

 During this presentation, select IFS faculty members talk about IU Themester from the perspective of their academic disciplines.
 The fall 2021 Themester topic is Resilience.